sigstore/.github/SECURITY.md

 sigstore is a growing community of volunteers, users, and vendors.
 The sigstore community has adopted this security disclosures and response policy to ensure we responsibly handle critical issues.

+## Reporting a vulnerability

+Send the vulnerability disclosure to security@sigstore.dev.
+The Security Response Committee will acknowledge the report within 24 hours.

+Include steps to reproduce the vulnerability, the vulnerable versions, and any additional files to reproduce the vulnerability.

 ## Security Response Committee (SRC)

 Security vulnerabilities should be handled quickly and sometimes privately.
 The primary goal of this process is to reduce the total time users are vulnerable to publicly and privately known exploits.